ttnnijmegen/domoticahass/README.md

 ![image](https://github.com/ttnnijmegen/domoticahass/blob/master/img/homeassistantnoderedconfig.png)

 You may save these settings and start node-red.
 Check the log if everything goes according to plan without errors.

+Within node-red you can now add automations.
+You can for example retrieve more data from external resources like home-kit.

-## Step 7 Installatie van HACS and installing the kickstarter gateway monitor ==> beter uitzoeken hoe goed het werkt
+## Step 8 Installatie van HACS and installing the kickstarter gateway monitor

+# if you don't have the kickstarter gateway you can skip this step

 Start up your terminal within HASS.
 Make a directory called custom_components in your config directory